-Can an Unpaid Intern be Discriminated Against or Sexually Harassed?
+Can An Intern Be Sexually Harassed?

 A hostile work environment caused by sexual harassment can be created by many different things, including:

 - Unwelcome physical touching;

 These are just a few examples.
 Generally, one mild instance of inappropriate behavior would not rise to the level of a hostile work environment.
 But a pattern of behavior or even one instance of extreme conduct could create a hostile work environment.State and Federal Laws Prohibit Employees from Sexual Harassment